Shopping in Dublin

 - Marks & Spencer

 Powerscourt Centre you can find when you wander down Grafton Street accessed through a beautiful little lane with pretty Jewellery shops.
-Powerscourt Centre is a haven of small artisan boutiques and galleries, eateries and designer stores.
-Take a look around the various levels and sit have have a coffee and something to eat and watch the world go by.
+Powerscourt Centre is a haven of small artisan boutiques and galleries, eateries, and designer stores.
+Take a look around the various levels and sit and have a coffee and something to eat while watching the world go by.